jaicab/smart_resize_image_png/README.md

 * The function supports gif, png, and jpeg, and preserves the transparency of gif and png images.
 * Tested on GD version 2.0.28 only.

-There is a parameter "output" which can be set to either
+There is a parameter "output" which can be set to either:
 * "file" - overwrite the given file (default)
 * "browser" - output image through http - with correct mime type
 * "return" - return GD Library Image object